Skip to content

 Authentik GUI Setup

-Default username is akadmin and password is whatever you entered in the initial setup.
+Default username is akadmin and password is whatever you entered in the chart .Values.

 • Once logged in enter the Admin Interface